 Oh, another bunch of people whom you can also ask are tuktuk drivers.
 These people deal with tourists on a daily basis so it’s quite expected that they can somehow speak English.
 Beware though of any unscrupulous services and items they offer as there are some who rip people off.
 Just politely say “mai pen rai” – meaning “it’s okay, no worries” – that you don’t need one at the moment.

 3. ALWAYS HAVE A GUIDE

 Utilize Google maps as it is very helpful.
-It can guide you to almost all the places you want to go.
+It can guide you to almost all the places you want to go to.
 But I suggest not to depend on it entirely because it makes mistakes too.

 If digital isn’t working we can always switch back and go traditional.
 A paper map can still work wonders when Google is not acting up normally, or your internet service provider is having technical issues.
 Don’t be shy to ask locals or maybe foreigners who are already familiar with the place.
 Some of them can be really helpful.